luumsk/NSU_Python/projects.md

 #### 2.3.
 How do I test your work?

 - The purpose of this test is to evaluate your ability to use Python as a tool for data manipulation and visualization, the quality of the analysis findings will not be graded, but extra point for creativity findings.
-- You must answer the analysis questions correctly.
+- I will check your work of data manipulation, your analysis and visualization.
+Your work must contain the minimum requirements and you must answer the analysis question above correctly.
+- I will ask you 1-2 questions regarding your work.

 **DEADLINE**: **10:50 GMT+7 on Thursday, 02.11.2023**